obafema/dareyio-pbl/Project17.md

 AWS Route
 A file was created named **route_tables.tf** and used to create routes for both public and private subnets

-Private route table was created with all private subnets associated was attached to the NAT Gateway.
+Private route table was created with all private subnets associated and was attached to the NAT Gateway.
 Public route table was also created with all public subnets associated with it and was attached to the Internet Gateway.

 ![image](https://user-images.githubusercontent.com/87030990/173195989-49765473-d34c-4366-bcc1-b03355ecad59.png)